AdamChaffee/LAX-Flight-Prediction/README.md

 1. Creating a feature that catalogs percentage of major delays by flight number (done, added to cleaned file)
 2. Exploring if results improve by using testing data that is more recent in time to the training data
-3. Including additional algorithms such as neural network
+3. Exploring if results improve by adding weather data
-4. Exploring algorithms for prediction of exact delay/early times instead of classification and developing error bounds
+4. Including additional algorithms such as neural network
-5. Replicating the coding in Python for comparison of lines used/efficiency
+5. Exploring algorithms for prediction of exact delay/early times instead of classification and developing error bounds
-6. Exploration of speed improvements using tensorFlow, expansion to many airports instead of just LAX
+6. Replicating the coding in Python for comparison of lines used/efficiency
-7. ???
+7. Exploration of speed improvements or an app using GCP or AWS
-8. Profit
+8. Expansion to many airports instead of just LAX